Print PDF Français

 How does FLUAD® work?

-• This means that when your body is exposed to the flu virus, your body can defend itself.
-The antibodies can help stop the attacking virus.
+• This means that when your body is exposed to the fl u virus, the antibodies can help you defend against the attacking virus.

 • Therefore, if you are exposed to influenza immediately before or after your vaccination, you could still develop the illness.

-• Influenza viruses change all the time, so different vaccines are made every year.
-To help stay protected against influenza, you need to be re-vaccinated every year before the winter season.
+Influenza viruses change all the time, so an update to those vaccines are made every year.
+To help stay protected against influenza, you need to be re-vaccinated every year before the winter season..

 It is particularly important for some groups of people to be vaccinated.